Civic Synergy

 As our divisions threaten our ability to problem solve, we are equipping the leaders of tomorrow to collaborate and build consensus through hands-on skill-building and civic participation.

-Website: civicsynergy.live
+Website: civicsynergy.us

 Contact: addison@civicsynergy.us